rgerlame/ubc-biol548o-w2020/README.md

 It is not necessary to bring your own datasets to work with; I know that many of you might be just starting your studies or otherwise, do not currently have datasets that are in need of cleaning up.
 However, if you already have data, either from your own thesis work or perhaps some other lab project, please bring it along -- it is far more motivating and interesting to work with data you really care about.

-*Note:* Much of the course material is adapted from the [Data Carpentry for Biologists course](https://datacarpentry.org/semester-biology/) developed by Ethan White and Zachary Brym.
+*Note: Much of the course material is adapted from the [Data Carpentry for Biologists course](https://datacarpentry.org/semester-biology/) developed by Ethan White and Zachary Brym, as updated by Matt Pennell

 ### Lecture 1 - Feb 4